 Adults age 19 or older may sell beer, wine, and spirits at off-premises stores in Idaho.

-They may also legally serve alcohol in venues for on-site consumption.
+They may also legally serve alcohol in venues for on-site drinking.
 That includes tending bar.

 Explore much more at Idaho Alcohol Laws.

 State law in Illinois permits adults of any age to sell alcohol for consumption off-site.
-It makes no false alcohol content assumptions about beer, wine, and spirits.
+Thus, those age 18 or older may do so.
+Also, its laws about beer, wine, and spirits are based on alcohol equivalence.

 Learn more about Illinois Alcohol Laws.